EdmundGoodman/Jupyter_Pylinter/source/project.rst

 Objective
 ---------
-A simple tool to extract python code from a Jupyter notebook, and then run pylint on it for static analysis.
+A simple tool to extract python code from a Jupyter notebook, and then run :code:`pylint` on it for static analysis.

 Source Code
 -----------